crossbario/iotcookbook/device/pi/README.md

 ## How to run

 Getting started with the Pi recipes is very easy and quick, as we provide Docker base images for everthing.
+All you need is eg a stock Rasbian and Docker.

-The following describes how to run the [Buzzer Recipe](components/buzzer) as an example.
+> The following describes how to run the [Buzzer Recipe](components/buzzer) as an example.
+All other Autobahn Python and JavaScript recipes work similar.
+The Autobahn C++ recipes work different though, please see the respective cookbook sections.

 ### Install Docker

 As we are using Docker, you will need to have a Docker enabled Rasbian or Linux running.

-Docker on Rasbian is fully supported.
+Docker on Rasbian is fully supported, but needs to be installed.

 Download [Raspbian Jessie Lite](https://downloads.raspberrypi.org/raspbian_lite_latest), unpack and write the image to a SD card:

 ```console
 sudo dd if=~/2017-04-10-raspbian-jessie-lite.img of=/dev/sdb bs=1M oflag=sync